Handling Dental Patient Complaints With Gratitude

 Be careful not to say too much.
 Say as little as possible.
 Keep your voice calm.
 Allow your patient to do most of the talking.
 They really do want to be heard.
 Provide that forum they need right now.

-Learning From Dental Patient Complaints
+We Learn From Patient Complaints

 There is always something to learn from the complaint.
 Our patient was used to seeing one particular hygienist.
 Seeing someone new today really threw her off.
 Then, we have to decide what we want to do from this point.
 There is a reason for this change.
 Kim, our hygienist, has changed her schedule.
 She has cut back on her days and hours.
 Anna has been seeing many of her patients.